VioletCat39/Food_Recognition/README.md

 https://www.kaggle.com/datasets/shivanir23/sample-fruitsveg
 https://www.kaggle.com/datasets/kmader/food41
 https://www.kaggle.com/datasets/cristeaioan/ffml-dataset
-3. Download resnet18.onnx and Food_Recognition.py to your jetson nano.
+3. Download this repository to get the resnet18.onnx and Food_Recognition.py to your jetson nano.
 4. You can use python3 Food_Recognition.py to run this program.